-Antje Steinmuller is an assistant professor of Architecture at California College of the Arts and a senior associate at Studio URBIS, a sustainable architecture, urban design, and research practice in the Bay Area.
+Antje Steinmuller is an assistant professor of Architecture at California College of the Arts and a principal at Studio URBIS, a sustainable architecture, urban design, and research practice in the Bay Area.
 She holds a professional degree in interior architecture from the Hochschule for Technik Stuttgart, a degree in architecture from the Technical University Berlin, and an MArch from the University of California, Berkeley, where she was a John K. Branner Fellow and received the Henry Adams Medal and Certificate of Merit as well as the Howard Friedman Thesis Prize.

 Before moving to the US, Steinmuller worked in architecture firms in Stuttgart and Berlin, where she was involved in residential work as well as landmark government projects including the German Parliament office building.
 While a graduate student at Berkeley, she returned to Berlin during a year-long traveling research fellowship to investigate urban-scale transformational processes, a project that also included substantial work in Johannesburg, Belfast, and several countries in Eastern Europe.